alex-bellon/wikipedia/README.md

 - [Shave and a Haircut](https://en.m.wikipedia.org/wiki/Shave_and_a_Haircut) - "Shave and a Haircut" and the associated response "two bits" is a 7-note musical call-and-response couplet, riff or fanfare popularly used at the end of a musical performance, usually for comic effect.
 It is used both melodically and rhythmically, for example as a door knock.
 - [Shepard tone](https://en.wikipedia.org/wiki/Shepard_tone) - is a sound consisting of a superposition of sine waves separated by octaves.
 This creates the auditory illusion of a tone that continually ascends or descends in pitch, yet which ultimately seems to get no higher or lower.
 - [Suite for Piano (Schoenberg)](https://en.wikipedia.org/wiki/Suite_for_Piano_(Schoenberg))
+- [Voix céleste](https://en.wikipedia.org/wiki/Voix_c%C3%A9leste) - an organ stop consisting of either one or two ranks of pipes slightly out of tune.
+The term celeste refers to a rank of pipes detuned slightly so as to produce a beating effect when combined with a normally tuned rank.

 ### Performing Arts
 - [Mise-en-scène](https://en.wikipedia.org/wiki/Mise-en-sc%C3%A8ne) - the stage design and arrangement of actors in scenes for a theatre or film production, both in visual arts through storyboarding, visual theme, and cinematography, and in narrative storytelling through direction.